Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Comparison to previous results

 \subsection{Walker \& Penarrubia (2011)}

 WP11 analyzed a sample of 1497 stars with spectroscopy from which they derive line-of-sight velocities and an Mg index which they take as a proxy for metallicity.
-They use MCMC techniques to map the parameter distributions for a 3-component model of these data.
-The metal-rich and metal-poor populations are each represented by a circularly symmetric Plummer profile, with Gaussian velocity and metallicity distributions independent of radius, while the contaminating Galactic foreground is taken to be spatially uniform with broader distributions of velocity and metallicity.
-They then insert the half-light radius and velocity dispersion obtained for each population into the mass estimator proposed by~\citet{Walker:2009zp}:
+In practice, we are able to work with the subsample of 1307 stars for which the public online dataset lists a membership probability value.
+WP11 use MCMC techniques to map the parameter distributions for a 3-component model of these data.
+The metal-rich and metal-poor populations are each represented by a circularly symmetric Plummer profile, with Gaussian velocity and metallicity distributions independent of radius (note that these assumptions are not consistent with the B08 data), while the contaminating Galactic foreground is taken to be spatially uniform with broader distributions of velocity and metallicity.
+They insert the half-light radius and velocity dispersion estimated by this analysis for each population into the mass estimator proposed by~\citet{Walker:2009zp}:

 which gives the mass, $M_{h}$, inside a sphere with radius equal to the projected half-light radius, $R_h$, in terms of the measured velocity dispersion, $\sigma_{los}^2$, and $R_h$\footnote{This estimator is constructed to be only weakly sensitive to the details of the density and velocity anisotropy profiles \citep[see also][]{Wolf:2009tu}}.
 The derived increase in estimated mass between the two values of $R_h$ appears too large to be consistent with an NFW profile and is close to that expected for a constant density core.
 WP11 conclude that NFW is excluded at the 99\% c.l.